joy002/Joanna-Yang/index.md

-I am a second year Computer Science Major in the Jacob School of Engineering in University of California - San Diego.<br>
+I am a third year Computer Science Major in the Jacob School of Engineering in University of California - San Diego.<br>

 email: <joy002@ucsd.edu>